Monday, January 18, 2016

 To me the general trend reeks of condescension.

 "Creed" is a movie about a young man (yes, African American) and an older father-figure who have much in common.
 It is not about racial differences.
-Like the early Rocky series, it is not about race but the merits of skill and perseverance in a brutal, almost primal, sport.
+Like the early Rocky series, it is not about race but rather the merits of skill and perseverance in a brutal, almost primal, sport.

-Coogler's next project is a film titled "Black Panther," and my guess is that it will be good.
+Coogler's next project is a film titled "Black Panther," and my guess is that it too will be good.

-But we are a broad culture now -- young, old, immigrant, ethnic, racial -- and I'd like to think that, in his future films, he will be allowed to take these broader views into account.
+We are a broad culture now -- young, old, immigrant, ethnic, racial -- and I'd like to think that, in his future films, he will be allowed to take these broader views into account.